-The amendments to IFRS 1 and IAS 28 are effective for annual periods beginning on or after 1 January 2018, the amendment to IFRS 12 for annual periods beginning on or after 1 January 2017.
+The amendments to IFRS 1 and IAS 28 are effective for annual periods beginning on or after 1 January 2018.
 The Bank's management has considered that these amendments will not have material impact on the consolidated financial statements of the Bank.